-- Building work or engineering operations carried out without planning permission; - Unauthorised change of use of land or buildings; - > Development which has not been carried out in accordance with an approved planning permission; - Failure to comply with a condition or legal agreement attached to a planning permission; or - Any contravention of permitted development rights, which are set out in the General Permitted Development Order. - Demolition taking place in conservation areas where permission is required; - > Works carried out to a listed building which affect its historic character or setting. without listed building consent being granted; - > Removal of, or works carried out, to protected trees without consent being granted or proper notification given; and - > The unauthorised display of advertisements.
-(Please note that the wording and images on an advertisement are not covered by planning control, but by the Advertising Standards Authority, Mid City Place, 71 High Holborn, London WC 1V 6QT.
+- Demolition taking place in conservation areas where permission is required - Works carried out to a listed building which affect its historic character or setting, without listed building consent being granted - Removal of, or works carried out, to protected trees without consent being granted or proper notification given; and - The unauthorised display of advertisements.
+(Please note that the wording and images on an advertisement are not covered by planning control, but by the Advertising Standards Authority, Mid City Place, 71 High Holborn, London WC1V 6QT.
 Complaints should be sent to enquiries@asa.org.uk or online at www.asa.org.uk)